moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/concurrency_limit_middleware/_index.md

 We'll probably need to process all queues with a specific prefix in `ConcurrencyLimit::ResumeWorker` as opposed to the current approach where we use `Gitlab::SidekiqMiddleware::ConcurrencyLimit::WorkersMap.workers` as the single source of truth.
-That allows customers (team members) to safely change the parameters of the `concurrency_limit` without thinking about the deprecation process.
+That allows customers (team members) to safely change the parameters of `concurrency_limit` without thinking about the deprecation process.

 The prefix could be `sidekiq:concurrency_limit:queues`.

 - Scope limit: `sidekiq:concurrency_limit:queues:scope:ci`
 - Worker limit: `sidekiq:concurrency_limit:queues:worker:limited_worker`
-- Arguments limit: `sidekiq:concurrency_limit:queues:arg:limited_worker:9970`
+- Arguments limit: `sidekiq:concurrency_limit:queues:args:limited_worker:9970`

 NOTE:
 We'll need to think about backward compatibility since right now we're only